When you buy through our links, Insider may earn an affiliate commission. Learn more.

-- Grooming gloves effectively remove hair and help me give my dog a good massage.
+- The grooming gloves effectively remove hair and help me massage my dog well.

-Gloves are now my favorite grooming tool to use on her and two other pets in my house, not only because they work, but also because they allow for a unique bonding experience.
-Jessie looks relaxed while I groom her, and after just one session, her fur is silkier and softer than any other grooming tool I’ve used.
+The gloves are now my favorite grooming tool to use on her and two other pets in my household, not only because they work, but also because they allow for a unique bonding experience.
+Jessie looks relaxed as I groom her, and after just one session her fur is silkier and softer than any other grooming tool I’ve used.

 Our opinion on HandsOn gloves

-The HandsOn grooming gloves, made of nylon fabric, have many rubber nodules on the fingers and palm.
-The nodules on the gloves catch the hair, and when the gloves are too full, I just shake my hand and the huge collection of hair falls out.
+HandsOn grooming gloves, made of nylon fabric, feature numerous rubber nodules on fingers and palm.
+The nodules on the gloves catch the hair, and when the gloves get too full, I just squeeze my hand and the huge collection of hair falls out.

-I wasn’t sure how Jessie would like the gloves at first.
-I was worried that she might not react well to the texture, but she proved me wrong.
-She loves gloves, largely because as I stroke her and grab huge amounts of hair she gets a massage, and when she lays down to brush her sides, her eyes close like the mine when I get a massage. table.
+I didn’t know how Jessie would like the gloves at first.
+I was worried it wouldn’t respond well to texture, but it proved me wrong.
+She loves gloves, largely because while I’m stroking her and grabbing massive amounts of hair, she’s getting a massage, and when she lays down to have her sides brushed, her eyes close like the mine when I’m on a massage table.

-I also used HandsOn gloves with a mix of paralyzed pittie named Macy that I feed and my long haired cat Toby who usually bites when brushed.
-They also like the touch, and while Toby won’t tolerate brushing as long as Jessie and Macy do, he does better with gloves than a brush.
+I have also used HandsOn gloves with a paralyzed pittie mix named Macy whom I foster and my long haired cat Toby who usually bites when brushed.
+They also enjoy touch, and although Toby doesn’t tolerate brushing as long as Jessie and Macy, he does better with gloves than a brush.
 Premium?
-The gloves protect my hands when he starts biting, which is my signal to stop.
+The gloves protect my hands when he starts biting, which tells me to stop.

-The gloves are easy to put on and take off and they remain secure with a Velcro strap near the wrist.
-And they’re so much more comfortable than using a brush, let alone better on the body.
-When I use a brush on Jessie I only use my dominant arm, which can get a bit tired after a while.
-However, with gloves, the work is divided between the two hands, and the movements are more natural, reducing fatigue.
+The gloves are easy to put on and take off, and they stay in place thanks to a Velcro strap near the wrist.
+And they’re so much more comfortable than using a brush, not to mention better on the body.
+When using a brush on Jessie, I only use my dominant arm, which can get a little tired after a while.
+However, with gloves, the work is shared between the two hands, and the movements are more natural, reducing fatigue.

-Unlike brushes or combs which stay stiff while brushing, HandsOn gloves are flexible, which means they bend and flex with the movement of your hands.
-This allows me to carry things (like a leash or a shampoo bottle) easily when I have the gloves on.
-They can even be used when wet; some people use them to bathe their pets, which is facilitated by the rubbing nodules on the fingers.
-But what I like most about gloves is their ability to conform to the shape of the animal’s body.
+Unlike brushes or combs that stay stiff while brushing, HandsOn Gloves are flexible, meaning they bend and flex with the movement of your hands.
+It allows me to carry things (like a leash or shampoo bottle) easily when I have the gloves on.
+They can even be used when wet; some people use them when bathing their pet, which is aided by the friction nodules on their fingers.
+But what I love most about the gloves is their ability to conform to the shape of the animal’s body.

 Take, for example, when I groom Jessie.
-I stroke her body in rhythm, my hands moving together or one after the other.
-I can even target parts of her body that she doesn’t tolerate as well with a brush as in her “armpits”, behind her ears and around her face.
+I caress her body rhythmically, my hands moving together or one after the other.
+I can even target parts of her body that she doesn’t tolerate as well with a brush like in her “armpits”, behind her ears and around her face.

-Of course, my main mission is to keep Jessie groomed, but petting her like that gives me another opportunity to bond with her outside of walking and playing.
-I even used the HandsOn gloves to pull off dried dirt, leaves and other stuff from everyone’s fur.
+Of course, my main mission is to keep Jessie cared for, but petting her like this gives me another opportunity to bond with her outside of walking and playing.
+I even used the HandsOn gloves to remove dried dirt, leaves and stuff from everyone’s fur.

 When I need to clean the gloves, I just give them a good rinse in the sink and let them air dry.
 Even better?
-I am using the same pair and have not noticed any signs of wear.
+I use the same pair and have noticed no signs of wear.

-If you have other family members who want to share this experience with your pets, you may need to purchase additional gloves to keep everyone a good fit.
+If you have other family members who want to share this experience with your pets, you may need to purchase additional gloves to get the right fit for everyone.
 The downside with that?
-Extra charge.
+Extra cost.

 The bottom line

-Grooming Jessie (and everyone else) is no longer a chore with the HandsOn gloves, but rather a pleasant experience for both of us.
-As a result, I now wash her more frequently – she’s turned on when the gloves come off – and her coat has never looked better.
+Grooming Jessie (and everyone else) is no longer a chore with the HandsOn gloves, but rather an enjoyable experience for both of us.
+As a result, I now groom her more frequently – she gets excited when the gloves come out – and her coat has never looked better or felt better.

-The inconvenients: You may need more than one pair to accommodate different sizes of hands in your family; the price might deter some; does not catch short hair like long hair
+The inconvenients: You may need more than one pair to accommodate different hand sizes in your family; the price might deter some; does not catch short hair as well as long hair